Catherin2/GIOER2/README.md

-# GIOER2 is an App built with React, JavaScript , Bootstarp.
+# GIOER2 is an App built with React, JavaScript , Bootstrap.